tidepool-org/tidepool-org.github.io/data-model/v1/notes.md

 `createdTime` is the time that this record was originally created, and `modifiedTime` is added when a note is changed (see [Data Provenance](DataProvenance.html)).

-If a note references another data item, the note's `time` should be set to equal the `time` of the referenced item.
+If a note references another data item, the note's `time` will be automatically set to equal the `time` of the referenced item.
 This is so a time-based query will find these records.
 If the time that should be rendered is different from this time, then the `displayTime` field may be added.

 All times are in UTC.